Planning a 5-day trip to London requires careful budgeting. You might think, how much does a 5-day trip to London cost?

 I’ll also provide a budget plan detailing what to pay in advance and on the spot.

-You’ll find tips to save money and answers to common questions about the cost of going to London.
+You’ll find tips on how to save money and answers to common questions about the cost of going to London.

 Whether you’re planning a day trip or a week in London, this guide will help you manage your trip costs and make the most of your visit.